izikeros/blog/content/posts/notes/yapf.md

 ---
-Title: yapf toml package is needed for using pyproject.toml as a configuration file
+Category: note
+Date: '2023-03-08'
+Modified: '2023-07-12'
 Slug: yapf-toml-package-is-needed-for-using-pyproject-toml-as-a-configuration -file
-Date: 2023-03-08
-Modified: 2023-03-08
 Status: published
 Tags: yapf, pre-commit
-Category: note
+Title: Yapf Toml Package Is Needed for Using pyproject.toml as a Configuration File
 ---

 if you are getting error: